JairamSubhash/Allyers-main/README.md

 # Allyers

+A Mental Wellness Platform that utilizes AI to provide personalised mental health support, suggestions and consultations.
+Allyer’s ChatBuddy allows to input prompts, provide text-based responses, and have them read aloud using voice conversion technology

 URL to Website: [To see API in Use check out CHAT BUDDY] [First Press SUBMIT button after entering prompt, then after content is generated press GENERATE VOICE to convert text to speech]

 https://allyers-hackitup.netlify.app/